waynecarter/simple-intelligence/service/README.md

    * **Bucket:** Select the appropriate bucket where the enriched documents should be saved.

 ### Code
-Use the following JavaScript for the function's code that enriches documents with a `message` field with the message's `sentiment`.:
+Use the following JavaScript for the function's code that enriches documents with a `message` field with the message's `sentiment`:

 ```javascript
 function OnUpdate(doc, meta) {